A Startup Rad is a group of founders working to develop their startups and sharing feedback

 - Briefly describe the startup you would like to work on: the target user and the product; when and how it began; what you have done to build it so far; and what you would like to do in the next three months.

-- A link to a video (5 minutes max) introducing yourself, teammates, and your startup (nothing fancy required, just you in front of your computer or phone is fine).
+- A link to a video (5 minutes max) introducing yourself, teammates, and your startup (nothing fancy required, just you in front of your computer or phone is ideal).

 The Rad has been oversubscribed each semester.
-Applications are accepted anytime before the end of shopping week.
+Applications are accepted no later than 24 hours before the before the first class meeting.
 An interview with the teaching staff is usually required before enrollment permission is granted.
 You will be contacted to schedule an interview if needed.
 Enrollment decisions are made no later than the evening before study card day.

 Students should expect to meet with the full Rad every week and individually or in teams with the teaching staff every other week.
-A fixed 2 hour meeting time is scheduled for Thursdays 4pm-6pm.
+A fixed meeting time is scheduled for Tuesdays 3pm-5:45pm.
 Students must have this time free on their schedule to enroll.

 There is no general syllabus for ES95r.
 Each student or team project is custom designed and grading is based on progress toward mutually agreed upon goals and preparation for and participation in class, team meetings, and the feedback forums.